 • Avoid exposure to the sun and intense heat.

 • Learn to listen to your body.
-If you are thirsty, drink water.
+If you're thirsty, drink water.

-• Do not wait until thirsty to drink water.
-Thirst is an indication that you are already dehydrated.
+• Don't wait until you're thirsty to drink water.
+Thirst is a sign that you're already dehydrated.

-• Drink water at regular intervals during your routes.
+• Drink water at regular intervals throughout your rides.
 Don't wait until you feel dehydrated to drink water.

-• If you are going on a long or intense route, bring an isotonic drink with you.
+• If you're going on a long or intense route, take an isotonic drink with you.

-• If you exercise in hot or humid weather, increase your water intake.
+• If you exercise in hot or humid climates, increase your water intake.

-• Optimize your performance: you will have more energy, strength and resistance to face your routes and competitions.
+• Optimize your performance: You will have more energy, strength and endurance to face your routes and competitions.

 • Avoid injuries: Nutrition plays an important role in injury prevention.